 - While you wait for the police and ambulance to arrive, if you can, take photos of the scene and your injuries.

 - Seek medical attention as soon as possible.
 Collect all medical documents that relate to your injuries.

 - Retain the services of an experienced personal injury lawyer who will assist you through the claims process ahead to recover the financial compensation you require to heal.

 You will have two years from the date of your injury to take legal action.
-It is important to understand the statute of limitations for personal injury claims in Ontario to avoid being barred from suing.
+It is important to understand the statute of limitations for personal injury claims in Toronto to avoid being barred from suing.
 It is best to take legal action as soon as possible.
 Do not hesitate to reach out to our experienced personal injury firm today to discuss our services and how we can assist you in opening your claim.
 We are here to help.